API Introduction

-This section introduces basic API usage, allowing you to understand another way to use FIRERPA.
+This section introduces basic API usage, allowing you to learn another way to use FIRERPA.

-FIRERPA provides up to 160 programming API interfaces, enabling meticulous management and operation of Android devices, covering over a dozen categories including command execution, system settings, system status, application-related, automation, proxy, and files.
-A fully encapsulated Python library is provided for a quick start.
-Before you begin, ensure that the FIRERPA server is running properly on your phone and that the FIRERPA client library lamda is installed as required.
+FIRERPA provides up to 160 programmatic API interfaces, enabling you to manage and operate Android devices with meticulous detail, including command execution, system settings, system status, application-related operations, automation, proxies, files, and more than a dozen other categories.
+A well-packaged Python library is provided to help you get started quickly.
+Before beginning, please ensure that the FIRERPA server is running normally on your phone and that you have installed the FIRERPA client library lamda as required.

 Hint

-Many API interfaces provided by the FIRERPA Python client library return native proto classes.
-You can directly access field values through the attributes of the output result, or refer to the proto definitions in the rpc directory to understand the attributes available under different results.
-For example, if a certain interface returns the following result, you can access specific fields as shown in the example.
+Many API methods provided by the FIRERPA Python client library return native proto classes.
+You can directly access field values via the properties of the output result, or check the proto definitions in the rpc directory to see which attributes are available in different results.
+For example, if a method returns the following result, you can directly access specific fields as shown.

 >>> result = status.get_battery_info()